liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/13-using-files-to-config-components.markdown

 -   `com.Foo-one.config`
 -   `com.Foo-two.config`

 Each configuration file creates and/or updates an instance of the component that matches the PID.
-The subname is arbitrary--it doesn't have to match a specific component instance.
+The subname is arbitrary---it doesn't have to match a specific component instance.
 This means you can use whatever subname you like.
 For example, these configuration files are just as valid as the two above:

 -   `com.Foo-puppies.config`
 -   `com.Foo-kitties.config`

 Using the subname `default`, however, is @product@'s convention for configuring a component's first instance.
-The file name pattern is therefore:
+The file name pattern is therefore

     [PID]-default.config